MacKillop Catholic College Houses

 A shipwreck survivor who dedicated his life to understanding Indigenous culture

 Angelo Confalonieri overcame poor health and a weak physique as a child to become a priest and missionary in Italy.
 Filled with determination, he put himself through rigorous training in the mountains; undergoing extreme tests of endurance, climate and fasting.
 Don Angelo moved to Perth, and from there was sent to the NT’s Port Essington.
 On his way, on 24 April 1846, the ship capsized.
 Only Don Angelo and the Captain survived, living on a remote part of the Northern Territory coast.
 They grew to become close friends.
-Don Angelo went on to spent time living with the Indigenous Peoples.
+Don Angelo went on to spend time living with the Indigenous Peoples.
 The Captain admired his efforts in learning the local ‘Iwaidja’ language.
 Within two years of living he had completed a dictionary of the language and translated prayers into Iwaidja.
 He was given the name ‘Na-Wuyuk” and was possibly the first European to receive this gesture of recognition.
 Don Angelo succumbed to malaria and died on the evening of 9 June 1848.
 He was 35 years old.

 More information on Don Angelo Confalonieri: